peter/jsonapitest/README.md

 The data property is a free form custom container for any kind of data that you need for your tests, i.e. database data, user credentials etc. Data is interpolated in api calls with the double curly syntax (i.e. {{my_data}}, see [Data Interpolation](#data-interpolation)).

-You probably need to populate the database of your system with known data before running your tests.
-If so you may need to write a script for this purpose that presumably uses the JSON data defined by the data property (i.e. database records or documents).
-In general its a good idea to write your API tests so that they make as few assumptions as possible about the database data (to make them less fragile).
-However, in some test scenarios you really need to know exactly what that data is in order to be able to make assertions and reach high test coverage.
+You will most likely need to populate your database with test data before running your tests.
+If so any script that you write for this should probably use the JSON data defined by the `data` property (i.e. database records or documents).
+In general its a good idea to write your API tests so that they make as few assumptions about the state of the system as possible.
+However, in some test scenarios you really need to know exactly what the state of the system is in order to be able to make assertions and achieve high test coverage.
-One approach that may work in some projects is to run tests against a copy of the production data with a sprinkle of known test data added to it.
-In either event, data population is currently outside the scope of this framework.
+One approach that works in some projects is to run tests against a copy of the production data with a small amount of known test data added to it.
+Data population is currently outside the scope of this framework.

 ### Test Suite

-Use the suite property to define a single test suite like so:
+Use the suite property to define a single test suite:

 ```json
 {